MDDemon42/tech-dungeon-game/README.md

  - Battle abilities must have either 1 or 3 or 5 targets

  # TODO:
+ 0) Test are really hard to implement to this project =(

  1) More `MASPIC`(`Beak`, rituals to become `Elementals`)
  2) More ~abilities~ to get more user resources (~battery capacity~ for cyborg, `psi-capacity`)
  3) Mix `MASPIC` to get `elf` and `werewolf`(?)